 If you ask me, effective note taking boils down to three key components

-Yes, paying attention is the key because this is where you will be able to listen for clues or key topics of the subject at hand.
+Yes, paying attention is the key because this is where you will listen for clues or key topics of the subject at hand.

 After listening carefully and differentiating the key topics, organizing the content by topic, importance or priority will help you focus on things that are important.

-Our Meribook Online note taking tool follows these basic principals.
+Our Meribook note taking software follows these basic effective note taking principals.